 - Can participate in cleaning up duties

-- Can take responsibility for their belongings (e.g., lunch box)
+- Can take responsibility for their belongings (for example, a lunch box)

-- Tries out new activities, and if they fail or make mistakes, willing to try again
+- Tries out new activities, and if they fail or make mistakes, is willing to try again

-Social and emotional skills are another pillar of our Early Learner Bundle, which includes Learn with Sesame Street app is one of the best ways to help your child build social and emotional skills.
-It’s packed with games and activities designed to help kids learn how to handle emotions, compromise with others, and tackle new social situations easily.
+Social and emotional skills are another pillar of our Early Learner Bundle, which includes Learn with Sesame Street.
+The app is packed with games and activities designed to help kids learn how to handle emotions, compromise with others, and tackle new social situations easily.
 (And with favorite Sesame Street characters to help along the way, it’s one that kids love playing with, too!)

-- Have decent personal hygiene habits (e.g., washing their hands before and after eating, after using the bathroom, etc.)
+- Have healthy (not necessarily perfect!) personal hygiene habits (washing their hands before and after eating, after using the bathroom, etc.)

-- Be able to use the bathroom independently
+- Are able to use the bathroom independently

-- Get dressed on their own (however, they may still need some help with shoelaces, buttons, etc.)
+- Can get dressed on their own (even if they still need some help with shoelaces, buttons, etc.)